SCTCoding/Useful-Stuff/README.md

 ## Copy Dependants.sh
 This script dumps dependants listed by otool to a folder, and then dumps a functions list for those files.
 Quick way to research binaries.

+## Kill Script
+A basic kill script for FileVaulted machines non APFS.
+Will add a user with random password, and remove other users from filevault.
+It then shuts the machine down.
+Idea is you have to erase the machine to use it again.
+This iteration works with a two users.